 Requirements

-• All heading and heeling cattle shall be protected by horn wraps.
+• All team roping cattle shall be protected by horn wraps.

-• Legal catches are required by both the header and the heeler (see above for legal catches).
+• Legal catches are required by both the header and the heeler (see below for legal catches).

-• The roper on the horse being judged may throw only two loops.
+• The roper on the horse being judged may throw two loops.

-• Header must head the steer, and the heeler must heel the steer.
+• The header must head the steer, and the heeler must heel the steer.
+They are not allowed to switch roles.

 • Riders are to stay mounted.